Will search for Rao Anwar with you, Imran tells protesting Mehsud tribe in Islamabad

 ISLAMABAD: Pakistan Tehreek-e-Insaf (PTI) chief Imran Khan on Sunday promised the protesting Mehsud tribe to find Rao Anwar — wanted for the extrajudicial killing of Naqeebullah Mehsud.

-Anwar is wanted to the authorities for the extrajudicial killing of Mehsud, a 27-year-old native of Waziristan who was killed along with three others in a fake encounter in Karachi on January 13.
+Anwar and his police party went into hiding soon after an inquiry committee was formed, following claims of innocence from the family of Naqeebullah — a 27-year-old native of Waziristan who was killed along with three others in a fake encounter in Karachi on January 13.

 "Rao Anwar has not only killed Naqeebullah, he has killed others too," Imran said.
 "Be it Islamabad or elsewhere, I will find Rao Anwar with you."